OHI-Science/bhi-1.0-archive/baltic2015/prep/SPP/spp_prep.md

 2. Data
 -------

-Two different data sources and goal calculation approaches are explored. **Option 1** HELCOM has spatial occurrence data layers for species and species are given an IUCN threat category.
+Two different data sources and goal calculation approaches are explored.

+**Option 1** *See preparation in Section 4*
+HELCOM provides species checklists for the Baltic that include distribution and a complete list of all species assessed with IUCN criteria.
 *Pros for using these <data:*>
+Much more representative set of species included for Baltic Sea biodiversity.
+*Cons for using these <data:*>
+Distribution is provided for most taxa groups at the basin scale - coaser resolution for calculation.
+Bird distribution is only by country (Germany has a couple of regions), therefore, will need additional expert information to allocate to basin or all bird species associated with a country will be allocated to all a country's BHI regions.

+**Option 2** *See preparation in Section 5* HELCOM has spatial occurrence data layers for species and species are given an IUCN threat category.
+*Pros for using these <data:*>
 Data are spatially explicit, can score presence absence for each BHI region.
 *Cons for using these <data:*>
 These represent a very limited number of species in the Baltic (125 total) with the selection criteria being those with a spatial data layer in HELCOM.
 Many more species have been assessed using the IUCN criteria by HELCOM.

+### 2.1 Data sources and information for checklist data

+#### 2.1.1 Data sources

+[HELCOM species checklists](http://helcom.fi/baltic-sea-trends/biodiversity/red-list-of-species) (see bottom right of page for links to excel sheets) were downloaded on 14 June 2016

-**Option 2** HELCOM provides species checklists for the Baltic that include distribution and a complete list of all species assessed with IUCN criteria.
+Joni Kaitaranta (HELCOM) emailed the complete list of species assessed using IUCN red list criteria on 14 June 2016.

-*Pros for using these <data:*>
-Much more representative set of species included for Baltic Sea biodiversity.
-*Cons for using these <data:*>
-Distribution is provided for most taxa groups at the basin scale - coaser resolution for calculation.
-Bird distribution is only by country (Germany has a couple of regions), therefore, will need additional expert information to allocate to basin or all bird species associated with a country will be allocated to all a country's BHI regions.
+#### 2.1.2 Data folder

+These data are in the folder 'SPP/data\_checklist\_redlist'

+#### 2.1.3 Data treatment for presence/absence

+Difference taxa groups had different levels and categorization of presence/absence.
+This is what is included as presence for BHI from the checklist.
+*Breeding birds* presence = 'breeding' *Fish* presence = 'regular reproduction' or 'regular occurence, no reproduction' *Macrophyte* presence = 'X'
+*Mammal* presence = 'X'
+*Invert* presence = 'X'

+#### 2.1.4 Other notes

+1. Breeding birds list noted species that used to be present but are extinct in a separate category - identified as 0
+2. Fish are all occurrences since 1800 - so could have many temporary or extinct sp, Extinction not noted, exclude those labeled temporary.
+3. Macrophytes, Mammals, Inverts only have either X or blank.
+4. Macrophytes spp have many synonym names, manually combined so only the main latin name has all presence/absence occurences for all synonyms.

-### 2.1 Data sources and information for HELCOM spatial data
+### 2.2 Data sources and information for HELCOM spatial data

 Data extraction and prep was done by Melanie Frazer

-#### 2.1.1 Data Sources
+#### 2.2.1 Data Sources

 Species coverage and threat level data were obtained from the [HELCOM Biodiversity Map Service](http://maps.helcom.fi/website/Biodiversity/index.html) under 'Biodiversity' and then under 'Red List'.

 Data were download in March 2016.

-#### 2.1.2 Data extraction
+#### 2.2.2 Data extraction

 Different taxa groups have different file types (grid files, polygons).
 Each species has a threat level assigned.
 Melanie worked to align taxa and species to BHI regions and assign the vulnerability code.